Shiga Prefecture

 Lake Yogo : Kansai’s Secret Snow Covered Lake

 The natural landscape of the Kansai region is rich with deep forests and numerous mountain chains, but it doesn’t experience much snow.
 Sure–it can get cold in the winter, but regular snowfall is unheard of.
 However, there is one place in Kansai where you can enjoy an abundance of snow: Lake Yogo.
-Located on the northernmost point of Shiga prefecture, Lake Yogo is the only place in West Japan designated as a Special Heavy Snow Region by Japan’s meteorological agency.

 Getting to Yogo

 If you want to make sure whether or not there is snow or not in Yogo ahead of time, check Roadnet Shiga.
 This website will tell you how much snow is distributed throughout Shiga Prefecture.
+(See the part of 余呉町中之郷)

-(By the way, make sure to bring your snacks as there is no convenience store near the station though there are several vending machines now and then that sell warm beverages, which are always great portable hand warmers.)
+By the way, make sure to bring your snacks as there is no convenience store near the station though there are several vending machines now and then that sell warm beverages, which are always great portable hand warmers.

 Yogo Station covered in snow